Map shows extent of Pakistan floods as death toll nears 1,000

 What is the death toll?

-The National Disaster Management Authority in its latest overnight report said 45 people were killed in flood-related incidents from Friday to Saturday.
+The National Disaster Management Authority, in its latest overnight report, said 45 people were killed in flood-related incidents from Friday to Saturday.
 That brought the death toll since mid-June to 982 with 1,456 injured.

 Officials say the death toll since June includes more than 300 children.